timrolsh/thetutor4u-web/README.md

 ### Note about NPM/Yarn

 This project uses Yarn as its package manager, please do not use NPM while working in the project, it will cause conflicts with dependencies and lead to problems running the code.
 Switching between the two package managers in the project will result in conflicts within the yarn.lock file.
 Please do not modify the yarn.lock file manually as well, the package manager takes care of all of that for you.

-### Linting/Formatting

-ESLint and Prettier are used for code linting, Prettier is used for code formatting and its ruled are set up in [.prettierrc.json](./.prettierrc.json).
-The ESLint config is set up in [.eslintrc.json](./.eslintrc.json).